 Here’s how to set up a Cats On Campus Program

 Alley Cat Allies’ Cats on Campus Program helps students, staff, faculty, and campus administration work together to create their own effective and sustainable, long-term TNR programs.
 Learn how other universities have implemented successful TNR programs.
+Join our Cats on Campus Yahoo! group to connect to faculty, students, staff and administration worldwide, who can share advice, offer support, and answer questions.
 Alley Cat Allies provides guides, strategies, podcasts and links to model programs on campuses across the nation.

 - TNR is Effective on College Campuses